grobian/carbonwriter/README.md

 This project aims to be a replacement of the carbon-cache.py daemon which writes incoming metrics to disk in whisper files.

 The main reason to build a replacement is performance.
-At the time of this writing, there is nothing to be said for sure about it, though.
+At the time of this writing, the performance in terms of disk I/O is worse though.
+The behaviour in terms of CPU (and load average) is better and stable, unlike carbon-cache.py.

 For retrieval of metrics from whisper files, see carbonserver.
 For combining the output of multiple servers (using carbonserver) see